otavio-s-s/otavio-s-s/README.md

 ## About me:

 My name is Otávio Silveira and I am from Brazil.
-I'm graduated in Economic Sciences from the Federal University of Viçosa and aspiring data scientist.
+I'm graduated in Economic Sciences from the Federal University of Viçosa currently working as a data scientist.
 In this repository you will find my Data Science projects.
 You will find the list of projects below.
 Some datasets used in the projects can be found [here.](https://github.com/otavio-s-s/data_science/tree/master/datasets) Feel free to contact me, make suggestions or propose new projects.